Selling Homemade Food Products in NH - The Basics - Part Two [Fact Sheet]

 You are required to label your individually packaged products with the following information:

-c.
-The ingredients and sub-ingredients of the homestead product, in descending order by weight

 d.
+The ingredients and sub-ingredients of the homestead product, in descending order by weight (federal labeling requirement)

+e.
 The name of each major food allergen contained in the food unless it is already part of the common or usual name of the respective ingredient already disclosed in the ingredient statement.
+Major food allergens:

 Major food allergens: